scds/intro-r/lessons/lesson4c.md

 {: .no_toc}
 # Lesson 4c - Lists

-Lists are collections that can hold values of different data types.
+Lists are another type of container that R has to offer.

 <details markdown="block">
   <summary>